rei2hu/ieditor/README.md

 A simple image editor built with GTK+ which is designed for scribbling on an image before sending it off somewhere.
-Give it input through stdin, draw some stuff, quit, and it will stream a PNG file's contents through stdout once you quit.
+Give it input through stdin, draw some stuff, quit, and it will spit out file contents through stdout in (probably) whatever format you gave it.

 ##### Building:
 ```